This gold box is 'better than Facebook'

 "I was really grateful," Ari said of his portal experience.
 "It helps you grow and talk to people who can share new experiences with you."

 There are 24 permanent portals around the world, from Afghanistan to Germany, Mexico to Milwaukee.
-There are plans to put one inside a prison and outside a hospital in Liberia.

 Bakshi said his group is getting calls from people all over the world wanting their own portals.
 The cost of the project is offset by payments from US and European locations that can afford the staff and technology -- for instance, the city of Los Angeles, which paid to have the portal for two weeks this month.
 Money from those locations is used to set up free portals in underprivileged parts of the world.